quiltdata/t4/docs/Technical Reference.md

     ![](./imgs/stack-details.png)

-1. On the Options screen that follows, go to the Advacned > Termination Protection and click Enable.
+1. On the Options screen that follows, go to the Advanced > Termination Protection and click Enable.

     ![](./imgs/term_protect.png)